 Traditional radio systems either utilize the receive path of the radio or a special down-conversion mechanism followed by a high-resolution analog to digital converter to capture the small non-linearities of the transmit path.
 The main problem with the above mechanism is that non-linearities and phase noise of the receive path or special down-conversion path get added to the signal and the DPD algorithm cannot separate the non-linearities and the phase noise generated and added during the down-conversion from the ones that were actually created in the transmit path and need correction.

-The transmit path nonlinearities; can come from any component such as a low-frequency amplifier, mixer, up-converter, driver amplifier.
-Specifically, the Power Amplifier (PA) is the main source of nonlinear distortions in the transmit path and the main goal of the DPD algorithm is to pre-distort this to achieve a cleaner signal.
+The transmit path nonlinearities; can come from any component such as low frequency amplifier, mixer, up-converter, driver amplifier.
+Specifically the Power Amplifier (PA) is the main source of nonlinear distortions in the transmit path and the main goal of the DPD algorithm is to pre-distort this to achieve a cleaner signal.
 As mentioned above all the receive path nonlinearities are added to the transmit path with no way to distinguish between the two.

 Hence, there is a need for a low phase noise frequency synthesizer that can overcome the problems of prior art, enable higher modulation schemes and high data rate by reducing phase noise, resolve the locking problem in the sampling PLLs and minimize DPD distortions in received signals.
 The target of the present disclosure is to enable much lower level of phase deviation for error (Δø) which should be in the range of 10% of current designs, or 0.04° and thus enables much higher order modulation schemes and enables an efficient DPD algorithm.

-According to a second embodiment of the present disclosure, a system comprising one ultra-low phase noise frequency synthesizer is provided.
-The system is made up with a front-end module, a display screen and one System on Chip (SoC) module.
-The ultra-low phase noise frequency synthesizer is part of the SoC module.
-The ultra-low phase noise frequency synthesizer comprises one main PLL (Phase Lock Loop) and one reference sampling PLL.
-The ultra-low phase noise frequency synthesizer comprises one single TCXO (Temperature Compensated Crystal Oscillator) which provides input clock signals to both the main PLL and the reference sampling PLL.
+According to a second embodiment of the present disclosure a system comprising one ultra low phase noise frequency synthesizer is provided.
+The system is made up with a front end module, a display screen and one System on Chip (SoC) module.
+The ultra low phase noise frequency synthesizer is part of the SoC module.
+The ultra low phase noise frequency synthesizer comprises one main PLL (Phase Lock Loop) and one reference sampling PLL.
+The ultra low phase noise frequency synthesizer comprises one single TCXO (Temperature Compensated Crystal Oscillator) which provides input clock signals to both the main PLL and the reference sampling PLL.
 The main PLL further comprises one Fractional-N Synthesizer chip, one primary VCO (Voltage Controlled Oscillator) and one down convert mixer.
 The Fractional-N Synthesizer chip includes one Digital Phase Detector and one software controllable variable frequency divider.
-The reference sampling PLL comprises one sampling PLL and one reference VCO.
-This embodiment provides multiple improvements in system output which are based on the following technical approaches—a) using of dual loop approach to reduce frequency multiplication number, b) using of sampling PLL to make its noise contribution negligible, c) instead of a DDS clock like in the previous embodiment, using of a high frequency TCXO clock to provide high frequency input to the main PLL, and d) using a high-frequency Fractional-N Synthesizer chip in the main PLL.
+The reference sampling PLL comprises one sampling PLL, and one reference VCO.
+This embodiment provides multiple improvements in system output which are based on the following technical approaches—a) using of dual loop approach to reduce frequency multiplication number, b) using of sampling PLL to make its noise contribution negligible, c) instead of a DDS clock like in the previous embodiment, using of a high frequency TCXO clock to provide high frequency input to the main PLL, and d) using of a high frequency Fractional-N Synthesizer chip in the main PLL.

 The preceding is a simplified summary to provide an understanding of some aspects of embodiments of the present disclosure.
 This summary is neither an extensive nor exhaustive overview of the present disclosure and its various embodiments.
 The summary presents selected concepts of the embodiments of the present disclosure in a simplified form as an introduction to the more detailed description presented below.
 As will be appreciated, other embodiments of the present disclosure are possible utilizing, alone or in combination, one or more of the features set forth above or described in detail below.